ciudadlas/Wanderlust/README.md

 - Supports iOS 8 and up.

 ## Features
 - Re-usable CardsStackView that holds a stack of cards, and allows right and left swiping.
 It can be customized with delegate methods and filled with data by any view controller via its dataSource and delegate objects.
+In this app it holds only max 5 card views at a time.
 - Single tapping on a card opens a map view with the coordinates and pin of the location shown on the map.
 - Swiping right on a card favorites it and swiping left discards it.
 Changes are persisted in a sqlite database via the iOS Core Data framework.
 - Tapping 'View Favorites' button opens up the list of favorite places that are persisted with a custom animation, and fetches the favorited places from the local data store.